Hacknocraft/AppFriendsCore/README.md

 ## Initialization

+This is the first step to complete to start using AppFriends.
 After logging into your admin panel, and created your application, you can find your `App ID` and `App Secret`.
 Then use them in the initialization.

 Initialize AppFriends in Application Delegate `didFinishLaunchingWithOptions` method.